sarthaksrinivas/sicp/README.md

 This repository documents my experience reading the [wizard book](http://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs#cite_note-2).
 I am having a blast reading the book so far. :smiley:

 I will push up my reading notes, thoughts, and solutions to exercise problems as I go through the book.
 Once completed, I will compare my solution for a given exercise to [the community solutions posted online](http://community.schemewiki.org/?SICP-Solutions).
-The checklists below reflects my current reading and exercise progress.
+The checklist below reflects my current reading and exercise progress.

 ## Reading and Exercise Checklist
 - [ ] 1  Building Abstractions with Procedures